Zachareee/code4lyfe/README.md

 This will start the React development server and open the application in your default web browser.
 If it does not open automatically, you can visit `http://localhost:3000` in your browser.

-Building for Production
+## Building for Production
 To create an optimized build of the application for production, run:

 ```sh
 npm run build
 ```

-This will create a build directory with a production build of your app.
+This will create a `build` directory with a production build of the app.

-Running Tests
+## Running Tests
 To run the project's tests, use:

 ```sh
 npm test
 ```

-This will run the test suite defined in your project.
+This will run the test suite defined in the project.

-Contributing
-If you would like to contribute to this project, please follow these steps:

-Fork the repository.
-Create a new branch for your changes.
-Commit your changes.
-Push your changes to your fork.
-Open a pull request from your fork to the main repository.
-License
-This project is licensed under the MIT License.

-Contact
+## Contact
-For any questions or issues, please reach out to [your-email@example.com].
+For any questions or issues, please reach out to danielw.2023@scis.smu.edu.sg.